FAQs

 Typical frac flowback completions are “tubing on packer” installations; therefore, the jet pump will be set above the highest producing zone.

-What is the difference between a diaphragm surface pump and a triplex surface pump?
+What is the difference between a Hydra-Cell diaphragm pump and a conventional multi-plex plunger pump?

-The Wanner Hydra-Cell Pro diaphragm surface pump employs cutting-edge technology.
-Unlike conventional triplex plunger pumps, this patented diaphragm pump has a seal-less design without packing or cups that can fail and interrupt production or compromise the environment.
+The Wanner Hydra-Cell Pro diaphragm pump employs cutting-edge technology.
+Unlike conventional triplex plunger pumps, this patented positive displacement diaphragm pump has a seal-less design without packing or cups that can fail and interrupt production and/or compromise the environment.
 By eliminating contact between the pump’s internal components and abrasive materials in the pumped fluid, the diaphragm pump greatly reduces overall wear and maintenance.
-No external lubrication is needed for the plungers, which allows the pump to run indefinitely without any damage.
+No external lubrication is needed for the plungers, which allows the pump to run dry indefinitely without any damage.

 What is the ratio of power fluid to produced fluid in a jet pump installation?

-Power fluid consists of either water or oil.
-Most of the time, it is produced salt water.
+Power fluid consists of either produced water or oil.

 Why would I run a reverse flow jet pump as opposed to a normal flow jet pump?